temporalio/documentation/kb/deploy-new-version-of-workflow.md

 ## Replay existing Workflow Histories in CI

-Use your existing CI pipeline to replay Workflow Histories against your new Workflow versions to ensure that they are compatible with every change pushed to your version control management.
-You can replay existing Workflow Histories in your CI pipeline and validate that they do not break determinism and prevent failures from occurring in production.
+Use the Workflow Replayer in your existing Continuous Integration (CI) pipeline to ensure that new versions of your Workflow are compatible with every change pushed to your version control management.
+By replaying existing Workflow Histories, you can validate that they do not break determinism and prevent failures from occurring in production.

+To use the Replayer in your CI pipeline, consider the following steps:

+1. Fetch a representative sample of Workflow Histories to replay against your new Workflow version.
+For example, you could fetch the 100 most recent Histories for your Workflow and replay all of them.
+2. Run the Replayer against each of the fetched Histories to ensure that the new Workflow version is compatible with each of them.

+   - If the Replayer finds any incompatible changes, the CI pipeline should fail to prevent these changes from going into production.
+In this case, you should identify and fix the issues before retrying the CI pipeline.
+   - If the Replayer does not find any incompatible changes, the CI pipeline should succeed.
+You can then proceed with confidence that your changes are compatible with your existing Workflow Histories.

 For more information on testing Workflows, see [Test frameworks](/application-development/testing#test-frameworks)